Niggas Is Men

-Too Dirt For TV^{2} – Niggas Is Men is a 2013 mixtape album by American rapper and producer Quelle Chris.
+Too Dirt for TV^{2} – Niggas Is Men is a 2013 mixtape album by American rapper and producer Quelle Chris.
 It featured audio production handled by Messiah Musik, Sifu and Quelle himself, and guest appearances from Bwameeks, Cavalier, Chay, Denmark Vessey, DJ GroWeyez, Fresh Daily, Mosel, and Tanya Morgan.

 Background

 Niggas Is Men is Quelle's debut full-length with Tucson, Arizona-based independent label Mello Music Group.
 Also it is the second album of Quelle's ongoing 'too dirt for TV' series, following up to his 2012 release of 2Dirt4TV and preceding his 2015 release of Innocent Country.

-The record was released on March 19, 2013 for sale digitally, on April 30, 2013 on CD and vinyl, and distributed by Fat Beats.
+The record was released on March 19, 2013 for sale digitally, and on April 30, 2013 on CD and vinyl, and distributed by Fat Beats.